 After completing a few home improvement jobs on your own, it’s only natural to start thinking about how you may transition into a career as a contractor or receive the bill from a seasoned veteran.
 After all, if you want to be in charge of the improvements, there’s no need to pay someone else to do it when you can do it yourself.
-It’s possible that you may even convert it into a lucrative side business.
+You may even convert it into a lucrative side business.
 Read on if you’ve ever pondered the requirements necessary to start a career as a contractor.

 Who or What Exactly is a Contractor?